byuicampuscd/adobe-api-runner/README.md

 - Log into Adobe Connect and navigate to the folder that contains all the course folders
 - Look at the URL and find the part that says "sco-id" `...&sco-id=1018231140&...`
-- copy and paste that number into the settings `"coursesFolderID":1018231140,`
+- copy and paste that number into the settings or when prompted `"coursesFolderID":1018231140,`

 ##### Template ID